jiseong-choi/oxinion-finance/README.md

 # Dividend Kings

-The main object of this project is to help you maximise the dividend income with diviend stocks.
+The main object of this project is to help you maximize the dividend income with dividend stocks.

 Live Demo <https://diviendking.netlify.app>